apify/apify-docs/sources/platform/actors/running/input_and_output.md

 ## Output

-While the input object provides a way to instruct Actors, an Actor can also generate an output, usually stored in its default [dataset](../../storage/dataset), but some additional files might be stored in its [key-value store](../../storage/key-value-store).
+While the input object provides a way to instruct Actors, an Actor can also generate an output, usually stored in its default [Dataset](../../storage/dataset), but some additional files might be stored in its [Key-value store](../../storage/key-value-store).
 Always read the Actor's README to learn more about its output.

-> For more details about storages, visit the [storage](../../storage/index.md) section.
+For more details about storages, visit the [Storage](../../storage/index.md) section.

 You can quickly access the Actor's output from the run detail page:

 ![Actor output](./images/input_and_output/actor-output.png)

-And to access all the data associated with the run, see the **storage** tab, where you can explore the Actor's default [dataset](../../storage/dataset), [key-value store](../../storage/key-value-store), and [request queue](../../storage/request-queue):
+And to access all the data associated with the run, see the **Storage** tab, where you can explore the Actor's default [Dataset](../../storage/dataset), [Key-value store](../../storage/key-value-store), and [Request queue](../../storage/request-queue):

 ![Actor output](./images/input_and_output/actor-storage.png)

-> You can also use [API](https://docs.apify.com/api/v2) to retrieve the output.
+You can also use [API](https://docs.apify.com/api/v2) to retrieve the output.
 To learn more about this, read the [Run an Actor or task and retrieve data via API](/academy/api/run-actor-and-retrieve-data-via-api) tutorial.